LubomirGeorgiev/jquery_external_link_checker/README.md

-# jQuery external link checker
+# jQuery External Link Checker

 ## How to use: